 As mentioned earlier, dementia is a general term for a decline in mental ability; it is not a specific disease.
 When you hear that someone has been recently diagnosed with dementia, it simply means that he or she has been diagnosed with memory loss.
 Dementia differs from person to person.

 Alzheimer’s disease is a form of dementia and accounts for about 60 to 80 percent of all dementia cases.
-It is a progressive disease, and while there is no cure, there are some treatments that may slow down the progression of the disease.
+It is a progressive disease, and while there is no cure, there are some treatments that may slow down the progression of alzheimer's disease.

 Memory Care Services

 Although the services offered at a memory care facility may vary from one place to the next, some of the basic services include:

 - Assistance with daily activities

 The services are customized to meet the specific needs of each resident, and the facilities themselves are typically relaxing and secure to keep calm and safe.